adammaj1/sequence_of_parabolic_points_on_the_boundary_of_main_cardioid_3/README.md

-Parabolic critical orbits of [complex quadratic polynomial](https://en.wikipedia.org/wiki/Complex_quadratic_polynomial) for the sequence of rotation numbers tending to 1/3
+Parabolic critical orbits of [complex quadratic polynomial](https://en.wikipedia.org/wiki/Complex_quadratic_polynomial) for the sequence of rotation numbers tending to 1/3, with periods : 10, 100, 1000, ..., 10^n

 # TOC